brickcap/openresty_examples/book.md

 ```

 Note that any '-' in a header is replaced by a '_'.
-You can still read the header in the orignal form like so:-
+You can still read the header in the original form like so:-

 ```

 local content_type_orig = ngx.header["Content-type"]

 ```
-You can set a value to the header in the same way you set a vlaue to key in a lua table.
+You can set a value to the header in the same way you set a value to key in a lua table.

 ```
 ngx.header.content_type = "application/json" -- sets the content type header